coreboot/coreboot/Documentation/contributing/project_ideas.md

 useful for firmware related work: Automatically parse formats (eg. by integrating UEFITool, cbfstool, decompressors), automatically identify 16/32/64bit code on x86/amd64, etc.

+## Learn hardware behavior from I/O and memory access logs
+[SerialICE](https://www.serialice.com) is a tool to trace the behavior of executable code like firmware images.
+One result of that is a long log file containing the accesses to hardware resources.

+It would be useful to have a tool that assists a developer-analyst in deriving knowledge about hardware from such logs.
+This likely can't be entirely automatic, but a tool that finds patterns and can propagate them across the log (incrementially raising the log from plain I/O accesses to a high-level description of driver behavior) would be of great use.

+This is a research-heavy project.

+### Requirements
+* Driver knowledge: Somebody working on this should be familiar with how hardware works (eg. MMIO based register access, index/data port accesses) and how to read data sheets.
+* Machine Learning: ML techniques may be useful to find structure in traces.

+### Mentors
+* Ron Minnich <rminnich@google.com>